New York ACTUALLY HAS 12 SEASONS

 Loading...

-This web page is based on this meme.
+This web page is inspired by this meme.

 A list of 12 seasons of new york with an arrow pointed to 'The Pollening'

-And, while the meme is simple, this web page is... not.
-It may even be a little over-engineered.
+While the meme is simple, this page... not so much.
+It might even be a bit over-engineered.

 How this Works

-My goal with this page to capture, not the astrological or meterological season of New York, but the experiential season of the New Yorker.
-A creature who lives their lives outside of the traditional American comforts of climate-controlled cars.
+The goal of this page is to capture, not the astrological or meteorological seasons of New York, but the experiential seasons of a New Yorker.
+A creature who lives their life largely outside the traditional comforts of climate-controlled cars.

-For example, if it's a hot in late astrological Winter, the New Yorker's brain knows it's not spring, but is fooled into thinking they can wear a light jacket.
-Only to be sorely corrected by the city later that night.
+For instance, if it's unseasonably warm in late winter, the New Yorker's brain knows it's not spring, yet they might be tricked into donning a light jacket, only to be corrected later that evening by the city's unforgiving weather.

-This is the New Yorker experiencing Fool's Spring.
+This is a classic case of experiencing Fool's Spring.

-Therefore, this web-page updates dynamically based on the day of the year, the hour of the day, and the real-time temperature in NYC.
+This web page dynamically updates based on the day of the year, the time of day, and the current temperature in NYC.

-It uses both live and 53 years of historical data from OpenWeatherMap.org.
+It uses both live data and 53 years of historical data from OpenWeatherMap.org.

 Methodology

-To start, I mapped the meme's seasons to a two-dimensional grid of astrological sub-season and the relative temperature of that season.
+I mapped the meme's seasons to a two-dimensional grid, using the astrological sub-season and the relative temperature for that time of year.

 Winter